Getting Glastonbury 2019 tickets is not all just down to luck…

 You’ll need the registration number and postcode for each person who wants a ticket, so make sure to check all these details in advance – if you are uncertain whether you’re all registered or not, you can check on the Glastonbury Festival official website –> here.

-Work as a team – one for all and all for one
+Work as a team – All for one and one for all

 One person can book up to a maximum of six tickets per order.
 That means you can put each and every one of your team members to work towards constantly bashing those laptop keys in pursuit of the desired golden ticket and by doing so hopefully increase the likelihood of Glastonbury glory by 6 fold.